Skip to content

 When it comes time to compare, I throw this list into a spreadsheet and score each one 0-5, with 5 being best of class.
 I also weight each one, as fun and salary are much more important to me than travel.
 Then, just multiply each one by its weight and sum up the total.
 Feel free to copy my template.

-Job evaluation spreadsheet example
+Job selection spreadsheet example

 This is not meant to take emotion out of the equation.
 When you find the right gig, usually you know it.
 This is just a way to get some of the decision making out of your head and into something more structured.
 Finding a new job is hard enough; keep things simple by reducing the mental burden.